kevin218/Eureka/docs/source/ecf.rst

 .. note::
 	Note that other Instruments might used different suffixes!

+hst_cal
+'''''''
+Only used for HST analyses.
+The fully qualified path to the folder containing HST calibration files.

 horizonsfile
 ''''''''''''
 Only used for HST analyses.
-This should be set to the fully qualified path to the horizons file you've downloaded from https://ssd.jpl.nasa.gov/horizons/app.html#/.
-On that website, 1.
+The path with respect to hst_cal to the horizons file you've downloaded from https://ssd.jpl.nasa.gov/horizons/app.html#/.
+To get a new horizons file on that website, 1.
 Select "Vector Table", 2.
 Select "HST", 3.
 Select "@ssb" (Solar System Barycenter), 4.
 Select a date range that spans the days relevant to your observations.
 Then click Generate Ephemeris and click Download Results.

 leapdir
 '''''''
 Only used for HST analyses.
-The folder where leapsecond calibration files will be saved
+The folder with respect to hst_cal where leapsecond calibration files will be saved.

+flatfile
+''''''''
+Only used for HST analyses.
+The path with respect to hst_cal to the flatfield file to use.
+A WFC3/G102 flat can be downloaded `here <http://www.stsci.edu/~WFC3/grism-resources/G102/WFC3.IR.G102.flat.2.fits.gz>`_ and a WFC3/G141 flat can be downloaded `here <http://www.stsci.edu/~WFC3/grism-resources/G141/WFC3.IR.G141.flat.2.fits.gz>`_; be sure to unzip the files after downloading them.

 ywindow & xwindow
 '''''''''''''''''